awesomerank/awesomerank.github.io/lists/quozd/awesome-dotnet.md

 * [Fiddler](http://www.telerik.com/fiddler) -  The free web debugging proxy for any browser, system or platform
 * [Open Live Writer ★2053](https://github.com/OpenLiveWriter/OpenLiveWriter) - Blog writer which integrated with WordPress, Blogger, et. al. Open Live Writer makes it easy to write, preview, and post to your blog.
 For more information see http://openlivewriter.org .
 * [CodeHub ★10687](https://github.com/CodeHubApp/CodeHub) - CodeHub is the best way to browse and maintain your GitHub repositories on any iOS device!
-* [ShareX ★6342](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
+* [ShareX ★6503](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to over 80 supported destinations you can choose from.
 * [Myrtille ★308](https://github.com/cedrozor/myrtille) - A native HTML4/5 Remote Desktop Protocol client, HTTP gateway written in C# for .NET
 * [Opserver ★3175](https://github.com/Opserver/Opserver) - Stack Exchange's Monitoring System
 * [CatLight](https://catlight.io) - Build status notifications for TFS/Jenkins/Travis/Appveyor.
 Cross-platform desktop app based on .NET Core and Electron. **[Free][Proprietary]**
 * [Netling ★756 ⏳1Y](https://github.com/hallatore/Netling) - A load tester client for easy web testing.
 It is extremely fast while using little CPU or memory.
 * [Papercut ★635](https://github.com/ChangemakerStudios/Papercut) - Papercut is an open source (.NET based) test email viewer that runs locally with a built-in SMTP server designed to receive and notify of test email messages.
 * [Visual Studio Uninstaller ★2002](https://github.com/Microsoft/VisualStudioUninstaller) - Uninstall and clean up all components of Visual Studio.
+* [Fake JSON Server ★13](https://github.com/ttu/dotnet-fake-json-server) - Fake REST API for prototyping or as a CRUD Back End.
+No need to define types, uses dynamic typing.
+Data is stored to a single JSON file.
+Has authentication, WebSocket notifications, async long running operations, random generation for errors/delays and experimental GraphQL support.

 ## Trading